Leosang-lx/SUSTech-CS305-2023Fall/docs/Document.md

 The above implementations are still plaintext transmission for all information, thus there exists risk of information leakage and tampering.
 SSL/TLS are introduced to provide secure transmission.
 With asymmetric encryption (e.g. RSA algorithm), a client can first obtain public key from server, then sends data encrypted through the public key to server.
 Then server will use the private key to decrypt the data and continue to analyze the HTTP packet.

-**Task**: In this part, you don't need to completely implement the HTTPS.
+**Task**: In this part, you don't need to completely implement the HTTPS or SSL/TLS.
 Instead, you need to implement a simple encrypted communication framework, with a **symmetric encryption** algorithm for efficient communication and an **asymmetric encryption** to initially negotiate the key of symmetric encryption.
 You can refer to the following steps:

 - The client first request the **public key of asymmetric encryption** from the server
 - Client generates a **key for symmetric encryption**